 The result of this year’s changes is more robust data and, importantly, a survey tool that is in-line with prevailing best practice across the global fashion industry.
 However, it has also meant that the rating of some companies (that, in previous years, would have been awarded at least partial credit for these survey responses) has been impacted.

 Our research team asks companies for evidence that they are paying workers a living wage.
 A living wage is defined as a wage sufficient to support all the basic needs of a worker and his or her dependents with some money left over for discretionary spending and saving for emergencies.
 This amount varies between country and city.
 The legal minimum wage in many countries is not sufficient for all basic needs and leaves many workers trapped in a cycle of poverty.

-Companies are asked to provide a audit reports demonstrating that the wages being paid to entry level workers are consistent with a living wage, as benchmarked against an adequate living wage methodology.
+Companies are asked to provide audit reports demonstrating that the wages being paid to entry level workers are consistent with a living wage, as benchmarked against an adequate living wage methodology.

 In conducting a company evaluation, The Research Team assesses a company’s own publications alongside any relevant independent reports and data.
 The Research Team sends its findings — marked against the assessment criteria — to the company for comment and further input, which is reviewed in turn.
 For those companies that are non-responsive initially, our research team commits to engaging them through the use of at least three different mediums (e.g. letters, phone calls and emails), it also sends them the final assessment, allowing companies an opportunity to respond.
 In the majority of instances where companies don’t respond, it’s because they have chosen not to.
 In this case, they are graded based on publicly available information.

 Baptist World Aid Australia believes that it’s important that we grade companies even when they do not respond to the research process.
 If companies haven’t been transparent about what they are doing to uphold worker rights, then there is virtually no avenue for the public to feel confident that their products are being made in a way that is free of exploitation.